MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 ## Download and Install Docker {#docker_install}

 You can download and install Docker following instructions on the [Docker installation webpage](https://docs.docker.com/installation/#installation).
+> If you are using Windows you might have to set up some additional settings.
+For that you can follow [video with instructions](https://youtu.be/GmNNn6xiTy8) or [instructions on docker website](https://docs.docker.com/desktop/install/windows-install/) and come back to these instructions once Docker is running.

 # How to get and run the container {#docker_getting_container}